NethermindEth/starknet.go/README.md

 - library documentation available at [pkg.go.dev](https://pkg.go.dev/github.com/NethermindEth/starknet.go).
 - [simple call example](./examples/simpleCall) to make a contract call to a testnet contract.
 - [deploy account example](./examples/deployAccount) to deploy a new account contract on testnet.
-- [invoke transaction example](./examples/simpleInvoke) to add a new invoke transaction on testnet.
+- [invoke transaction example](./examples/invoke) to add a new invoke transaction on testnet.
+- [declare transaction example](./examples/simpleDeclare) to add a new contract on testnet.
 - [deploy contract UDC example](./examples/deployContractUDC) to deploy an ERC20 token using [UDC (Universal Deployer Contract)](https://docs.starknet.io/architecture-and-concepts/accounts/universal-deployer/) on testnet.
 - [typed data example](./examples/typedData) to sign and verify a typed data.
 - [websocket example](./examples/websocket) to learn how to subscribe to WebSocket methods.